FEKOLA REGIONAL BACK RIVER GOOSE MINE

 100% Project Basis Attributable Ownership Basis

-Country Mine or Project Tonnes
+Country Mine, Project or Area Tonnes

 (x 1,000)